ErpNetDocs/info/legal/platform-terms-of-use.md

 All notices and communication will be in writing and given when delivered to the address set forth in an Order Form.
 Notices by ERP.net or Customer relating to the operation or support of the Cloud Service and those under Sections 6.2 (Support) and submitting new Order Forms may be in the form of an electronic notice to Customer’s Administrator/s identified in the Order Form.

 All notices and communication will be addressed to the e-mails set forth in the last Order Form.
-ERP.net will communicate with Customer thru their Administrator or Reseller, which one is applicable.
+ERP.net will communicate with Customer through their Administrator or Reseller, which one is applicable.
 Where necessary, the Parties may explicitly designate another person (Administrator for Customer) to temporarily or permanently serve as a Contact person.

 This correspondence shall be deemed as binding on the Parties.
 The Parties shall consider all correspondence / statements sent by e-mail as written.
 Papers, documents and e-mails received by the Parties before 6:00 pm Eastern European time on the respective business day shall be deemed to have been received on the same day.
 Papers, documents and e-mails received by the parties after 06:00 pm on the respective business day are considered to be received on the next business day.